 With Square, you benefit from many resources designed to help you run your business.
 For example, on a $50 transaction, the $0.95 allows for Square to provide some of the following tools and features:

 Point of sale and eCommerce solutions

-Download the free Square POS app or launch an online store so you can sell right away without any up-front investment.
+Download the Square POS app or launch an online store so you can sell right away without any up-front investment.

 Fraud can happen in both low-risk transactions and higher-risk transactions such as card-not-present purchases.
 We work around the clock to evaluate the legitimacy of your buyers to protect your business.

 Get free dispute management services for chargebacks.
 We cover the fee for every dispute that we fight on your behalf.
 And we’ve saved sellers millions of dollars globally by managing and winning disputes for them.